k8snetworkplumbingwg/multi-networkpolicy-tc/README.md

 - MultiNetworkPolicy Ingress rules are not supported.
 Ingress policy will not be enforced
 - VLAN tagged traffic is not supported network policy will not be enforced
 - QinQ traffic is not supported network policy will not be enforced
-- IPV6 traffic is not supported network policy will not be enforced

 ## Contributing